Grant Hutchings MScPT, CMP, GunnIMS

 What inspired you to choose physiotherapy as your mission?

-As an active, competitive, and reckless young lad, I started getting broken at an early age.
-Whether it was jumping off things that were way too high, accidentally running full speed in to a goal post, launching off some sweet bike ramps, or trying double flips on the trampoline, I was always finding new and creative ways to hurt myself.
-My parents had me try a number of treatment types and physio was the first thing that felt like it really worked.
-As a teen I had physiotherapy in mind for a career but it wasn’t until I had my first sessions of IMS for some painful knots in between my shoulder blades that I knew for sure I wanted to become a physiotherapist.
+As an active and reckless young lad, I started getting broken at an early age.
+I played baseball and hockey competitively and complimented that with jumping off things that were way too high, launching off some sweet bike ramps, trying out crazy stunts on the trampoline, etc.… I was always finding new and creative ways to hurt myself.
+My parents had me try a number of different treatment approaches for my injuries and physio was the first thing that felt like it really helped.
+With an interest in science, the human body, and a desire to work with people, physio was a natural fit.

 Where did you get your training?

 I graduated from the University of Victoria in 2010 with a Bachelor of Science in Molecular Biology.
 In 2013, I graduated from the University of Alberta with a Master of Science in Physical Therapy.
-Since then I have continued to learn new skills and treatment approaches and have modern training in manual therapy, functional movement, and chronic pain.
-Additional certifications of mine include:
+Some of my post-graduate certifications include:

 • GLA:D Canada Certified Therapist – 2023